nematbakhsh/artillery_typist/README.md

 Artillery Typist Copyright © 2021 Amin Nematbakhsh

-This a simple game for learning keyboard keys to kids.
+This a simple game for teaching keyboard keys to kids.
 This product is written by the Phaser.js library.

 ---